-Your online seating area can also be added into our online booking system so you can take bookings for both your indoor and outdoor seating, even giving diners the option of indoor or al fresco dining.
+Your online seating area can also be added into our table booking system so you can take bookings for both your indoor and outdoor seating, even giving diners the option of indoor or al fresco dining.

 Continuing with the Covid theme for now, scientists state that well-ventilated or outdoor spaces help to prevent the virus from spreading.
 Therefore, al fresco dining is just one way you can help to reassure your diners that your venue is Covid-safe, a vital point in boosting consumer confidence and encouraging diners to book your restaurant or bar in these times.

 It also gives those guests who are more wary of dining out at the moment a safer option that means they’ll one, have the confidence to dine with you, and two, choose your venue over a competitor: win-win!

 An Exciting Dining Experience

 Whether it’s due to economic uncertainty, or safety concerns, people are increasingly wary of venturing out to pubs and restaurants at the moment.
 Therefore, they sometimes need an extra special reason to head out: take the Eat Out To Help Out scheme, for example.
 But, not everything has to be about discounts.
 Providing an exciting dining experience can be just enough to get diners through the door and an exciting al fresco experience is just the ticket.